ubc/mediawiki-extensions-AutoCreatedUserRedirector/README.md

 # mediawiki-extensions-AutoCreatedUserRedirector

-When a user login mediawiki via external authentication (e.g. LDAP), a local user account is created automatically.
+The first time a user login mediawiki via external authentication (e.g. LDAP), a local user account is created automatically.
 This extension will listen to account auto-creation event and redirect the user to a specific page.

 ## Setup